Skip to content

 The role of an MX record in cyber security

 This magical Internet tool helps with cyber security as well.
-The MX record requires no real work from you — as long as you’re entering a legitimate address, it will take over and do the rest.
+The MX record requires no real work from you.
+As long as you’re entering a legitimate address, it will take over and do the rest.

 MX records can help: